NLnetLabs/krill-manual/source/trust-anchor.rst

 Krillta Command Line Tool
 -------------------------

+A ``krillta`` command line tool is now available as a separate package.
+It is not included in the main Krill package because it will likely only be needed by a very small number of Krill users.

-Krill now includes ``krillta``.
-This is used to manage both the TA Signer, in which case it will expect to keep its state on a local disk and the TA Proxy, in which case it will connect to the Krill server in the same way that ``krillc`` does.
+``krillta`` can be used to manage both the TA Signer, in which case it will expect to keep its state on a local disk, and the TA Proxy, in which case it will connect to the Krill server in the same way that ``krillc`` does.

 The communication between the TA Proxy and Signer is done using messages encoded in simple JSON files.
 We are planning to wrap these messages in